Tips for Growing Green Onions

-Growing Green Onions is easy and fun; and this is a great way to keep stocked up on green onions when you can’t go to the store that often!
+Growing Green Onions is easy and fun; and this is a great way to keep stocked up on green onions when you don’t want to go to the store!
+And even if you don’t have a green thumb and haven’t ever tried growing green onions, I promise these tips can help you do it!

-If you’re following me on Facebook, Twitter, or Instagram, a few years back I shared this experiment with Growing Green Onions, which was fun but also surprisingly quick and productive!
-Back in those days I had regular posts in a category called Things I’m Thinking About where I’d share random tips, travel photos, and sometimes just things I found on the web that I thought readers might find interesting.
+If you’re following me on Facebook, Twitter, or Instagram, you could have seen this experiment with Growing Green Onions, which was fun but also surprisingly quick and productive!
+I shared it in a category called Things I’m Thinking About where I used to share random tips, travel photos, and sometimes just things I found on the web that I thought readers might find interesting.

 And recently when I came across this post with tips for growing green onions I realized how many people probably haven’t seen it, and I decided it would be worth sharing again!
 Keep reading for more details about how we grew the green onions you see in the photos; I was actually quite surprised at how quickly they grew!
 And there are a few green onion tips in the comments too.

-How to Grow Green Onions on the Counter:
+How to Grow Green Onions on the Countertop:

 - The first step in growing green onions is finding a short squatty jar where you can pack in quite a few green onions and get them to not be buried too low in the jar.
 I used a jar from Better than Bouillon Roasted Chicken Base (affiliate link), I’m always pretty vigilant about re-using those jars.